brucemcpherson/bmFiddler/dependencies.md

 # Google Apps Script Project: bmFiddler
-This repo (bmFiddler) was automatically updated on 12/28/2020, 10:03:45 AM by GasGit
+This repo (bmFiddler) was automatically updated on 26/02/2021, 09:52:59 by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")